 Please review the description of your State's traffic enforcement program, projected goals and monitoring.
-You must answer the questions about your traffic enforcement activities in the Projected Goals area.
-You must select "yes" to make changes.
+Are there changes that need to be made for the upcoming fiscal year?
+Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.